naninovel/docs/docs/guide/index.md

 Be aware, that while the engine is in the [beta development stage](https://github.com/Elringus/NaninovelWeb/milestone/1), there is a high probability of changes that could lead to incompatibility with the previous versions, require to re-write the scenario scripts or re-setup the configuration assets.
 Please take those risks into consideration when planning to use the engine for a project in production stage.

 ## Features
-The following features are already implemented; more will be added as the engine undergoes an active development:
+Following are some of the features that are already implemented; more will be added as the engine undergoes an active development:
 * [Document-based scripts](/guide/naninovel-scripts.md)
   * [Generic text lines](/guide/naninovel-scripts.md#generic-text-lines)
   * [Labels](/guide/naninovel-scripts.md#label-lines)